 A Better Way

-I do respect Mr. Oxford for his willingness going against the grain of the Evangelical church on an issue that we all can agree is important to discuss.
+I do respect Mr. Oxford for his gracious attitude and his courage going against the grain of the Evangelical church on an issue that we all can agree is important to discuss.
 Sometimes the church needs correction, and it takes boldness for that to happen.
-In this case, however, I believe that Oxford's attempt at recasting the translation of "homosexual" is misguided.
+In this case, however, I believe that Oxford's attempt at recasting the translation of "homosexual" (more accurately, “homosexual behavior”) is misguided.

 By God's grace, we will find a better way to help our dear brothers and sisters in the church with same-sex attraction to find life in the truth of God's Word.

 For more on this topic, check out Sean’s video: “Has "Homosexual" Always Been in the Bible: An Interview with Preston Sprinkle”